MarCza1992/StepMania-.ssc-or-.sm-files-extractor-project/README.md

 - data will be saved in ChartsData.txt and NotesData.txt for future data cleaning and analysis!

 ## Folders structure:
-- SQL Folder – .csv tables, data cleaning scripts, and SQL queries
+- SQL Folder – .csv tables, data cleaning/data analysis queries and ready database SQL file
-- PowerBI visualization Folder – visualizations and example screenshots
+- PowerBI visualization Folder – visualization file and example screenshots